This section connects to exercise 5 Forest models

 In a large city with estimated 200 000 street trees, 400 000 park trees and hundreds of thousands of privately owned trees, it is an impressive amount of water that gets captured by the urban tree canopy.
 The more trees we add to our landscape, the less pollution will flow to our waters.

 On the other hand, there often is a lack of water for long periods, because the city with paved surfaces can’t soak up the water.
 Trees and green surfaces are part of the solution for this problem.
 Plants and trees hold water for a long period of time.
 More green means less flooding, less excess heat and less droughts.
 In addition, greener cities are nicer to live in as they are more pleasing to the eye.
 A city needs paved surfaces to function, but many opportunities exist to make a city greener.
 For example, it is a good option for streets and parking lots to build them out of water permeable stones.

-Citizens themselves can also play a role by opting for an unpaved and green front and back gardens.
-People without a garden can also contribute to a green environment.
-They can opt for ‘green roofs’ or by having a ‘pavement garden patch’ you lift out some paving in front of their houses and replace these with plants.
-Some cities even encourage such citizen initiatives by granting subsidies.
-In the exercise ‘forest models’, students will pour water through different substances.
+Citizens themselves can also play a role in storing water in the city.
+They can turn their front and back yards into gardens by removing pavement.
+Individual house owners without a garden can also contribute to a green environment.
+They can opt for ‘green roofs’ or to having a ‘pavement garden patch’.
+Some cities even encourage such citizen initiatives by granting subsidies for them.
+In the exercise ‘Forest models’, students will pour water through different substances.
 The results will be that the green substance holds up the most water.
-The other substances will either allow most of the water to flow through lose stones and sand) or, retain the water on top of the surface without it infiltrating the material (clay).
+The other substances will either allow most of the water to flow through lose stones and sand) or retain the water on top of the surface without it infiltrating the material (clay).